mihail911/mihail911.github.io/src/pages/articles/2018-15-10---Fast-Object-Detection-With-Fast-RCNN/index.md

 1) Modify the pretrained network inputs to accept a list of images and a list of RoIs for those images
-2) Replace the last max-pooling layer of the pretrained network with an RoI pooling layer as discussed in the last section
+2) Replace the last max-pooling layer of the pretrained network with an RoI pooling layer as discussed in the previous section
 3) Replace the 1000-way ImageNet classification layer with two sibling output layers to enable a multi-task loss for training

 The multi-task loss is one of the huge novelties of this work.
 It allows us to take the original R-CNN, which was a three-stage training pipeline (train convolutional network, train SVM classifiers, and train bounding box regressors) and collapse it into a single stage process.
-This is an awesome design choice for improving efficiency!
+This is a very clever design choice for improving efficiency!

 **DISCLAIMER: The next section is a bit math-heavy!
 Get a coffee and skip to the end if you aren't interested 🙂**

 What is the exact form of this multi-task loss?
 Assume that we are training for an RoI with a ground-truth class
 $g$ and a bounding-box regression target $r$.
-In addition, let $p$ be the output of our softmax output sibling layer, which is a probability distribution over the $K$ data classes.
-We can also denote the output of the regressor sibling layer as $t^k=(t_x^k, t_y^k, t_w^k, t_h^k)$, a bounding-box tuple for class $k$.
+In addition, let $p$ be the output of our softmax sibling layer, which is a probability distribution over the $K$ data classes plus the background class.
+We can also denote the output of the regressor sibling layer as a set of $t^k=(t_x^k, t_y^k, t_w^k, t_h^k)$, a bounding-box tuple for each class $k$.

 Our multi-task loss then looks as follows: